Artist thanks family for tin from old barn

 McQueen, who salvages old tin, wood and fixtures from old buildings, asked for some of the tin so she could create artwork.

-McQueen showed Garrett some of her other tin creations including mermaids, sea turtles, octopus, seahorses she sells at the Dearborn Street Farmer’s Market on Thursdays.
+McQueen showed Garrett some of her other tin creations, including mermaids, sea turtles, octopus and seahorses she sells at the Dearborn Street Farmer’s Market on Thursdays.

 “I love it.
 This came out even better than I envisioned,” the 20-year-old Galvin said.
 “I’m going to hang this at my house along with my other snook creations.”